-Despite the heat of this summer, there are still a number of ski areas around Europe which are open or plan to start skiing in September 2020.
+Despite the heat of the summer, there are still a number of ski areas around Europe which are open or plan to start skiing in September.

 Some have, however, closed (such as Tignes in France) or delayed their opening (the Dachstein glacier in Austria, for example) until new snow at altitude allows a decent chance at preparing the runs.

 The Hintertux glacier ski area at the end of the Tux valley in the Tyrol offers year-round skiing.
 At the time of writing it has a maximum of 90cm of snow and 11 lifts open, with some of them only until early afternoon.
 Expect the skiable area to increase during the month as summer temperatures cool.